Profit and Loss: Aptitude Questions with Answers – Free Practice!

 Therefore there are 80 dresses in both shipments

-Q. 18 A salesman experiences a 20% loss on an item when compared to its selling price.
-If the item originally cost 300, what is the selling price?
+Q. 15 A shopkeeper experiences a 20% loss on a defective mobile phone when compared to its selling price.
+If the phone originally cost 6000, what is the selling price?

 Check Solution